 * When is Band Camp?

-Band camp this year will be July 22nd-26th from 8am-5pm at Forest High School.
+Our Band Camp is always the last full week in July.
+This year, Band camp this year will be July 22th-26th from 8am-5pm at Forest High School.

 *Do I have to be in the Marching Band to be a member of the Band at FHS?

 We firmly believe that, in developing well rounded musicians, it is important to be able to experience all aspects that music can be presented in.
 All members of the FHS band participate in both the Marching and Concert Bands.
 While it may seem a bit intimidating at first, this is the aspect of band that a large number of our members look forward to the most every year and not only does it build good performance fundamentals, it also builds on aspects of teamwork, friendship, and character.

 *What does the Band Program at FHS Consist of?